Shaquille McDonald: Tamworth

 McDonald was confirmed as joining fellow Southern League Premier Division Central side Tamworth on 1 July 2020.
 He made his debut on 19 September in a 1–1 away draw at Peterborough Sports on the opening day of the season.

 McDonald committed to Tamworth for a second season on 31 May 2021.
 He played the clubs first game of the 2021–22 season on the 14 August away at Royston Town, and was replaced on the 57th minute by Dexter Walters following an injury.

 McDonald returned to first team action on 23 October 2021, in a Southern League Premier Division Central home fixture against Leiston.
 He began the match as a substitute, but with Tamworth tailing 2-0 at half time, he was introduced for the second half in place of Michael Tait, and scored in a 3-1 defeat.

 Mickleover

 On 17 January 2022, McDonald was announced as signing for Northern Premier League Premier Division club Mickleover.

 Personal life

+Domestic abuse and conviction for assault

 In March 2023, McDonald beat and strangled his girlfriend at her home.
 She escaped by jumping 14 feet from a third-storey window, suffering further injuries.
 In October that year, he admitted to assault occasioning actual bodily harm at Birmingham Crown Court and was sentenced to two years and eight months in prison.